 For hot desking to feel effortless, the technology behind it must be seamless.
 The best tools are the ones that fit into your team’s existing workflow, not the ones that add another app to juggle.
 A desk booking system that integrates directly with platforms your team already uses, like Slack or Microsoft Teams, is a game-changer.
 This allows employees to book desks, find colleagues, and manage their office days without ever leaving their primary communication hub.
 When your tech stack is connected—linking calendars, project management tools, and booking systems—you create a frictionless experience that supports productivity instead of hindering it.

-Maintain Clear Cleaning Standards
+Set and Maintain Clear Cleaning Protocols

 In a shared workspace, cleanliness is non-negotiable.
 Concerns about germs and hygiene can be a major barrier to employee comfort and adoption of hot desking.
 Establish a clear and visible cleaning protocol to put everyone at ease.
 This should include regular professional cleanings as well as empowering employees to maintain their own spaces.
 Provide disinfectant wipes and hand sanitizer at every workstation and encourage team members to wipe down their area at the beginning and end of each day.
 Communicating your cleaning standards and schedule openly builds trust and shows a commitment to your team’s health and well-being.

-How Hot Desking Changes Team Dynamics
+How Hot Desking Affects Team Dynamics

 When you switch to hot desking, you’re doing more than just changing where people sit—you’re redesigning how they interact.
 By removing the physical barriers of assigned seating, you create a more fluid and dynamic environment.
 This simple change can break down departmental silos, spark unexpected conversations, and build a stronger, more interconnected company culture.
 It encourages employees to see the office not as a collection of individual desks, but as a shared space for collaboration and community.
 Instead of reinforcing the same small circles, hot desking introduces a bit of planned serendipity into the workday, making the office a more vibrant and engaging place for everyone.